 Kawhi Prop Bets: Leonard Looks Primed to Exceed Scoring Expectations in Toronto

-- Bovada, an offshore sportsbook, posted props on Kawhi Leonard's 2018-19 averages in points, rebounds and assists.
+- One sportsbook posted props on Kawhi Leonard's 2018-19 averages in points, rebounds and assists.

 - His points-per-game prop is set at 23.5.
 Kawhi's efficiency and expected usage makes him a solid bet to exceed that number.